RxLaboratory/DuME/src-docs/docs/index.md

 ### Available Features

 - Transcode any audio or video file, [from any format supported by *FFmpeg*](https://ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features) to any other format supported by *FFmpeg*.
-- Easy presets for: mp4, wav, PNG, EXR, Quicktime HAP, GIF... - *evolving list*.
+- Easy presets for: mp4 (h.264/h.265), wav, PNG, EXR, Quicktime HAP, Apple Prores... - *evolving list*.
 - Transcode to and from [Image Sequences](sequences.md) (PNG, EXR...).
 - [Mix Media files](mapping.md) (e.g. add sound to an image sequence).
 - Easily render *After Effects* projects and transcode to any format supported by *FFmpeg*.
+- Color managed transcoding.
+- Create/convert/apply LUTs.
 - Render/Transcode queue, *work in progress, possible with command/batch files thanks to [the command line interface](cli-options.md)*.

 ### Planned Features

-- Simple media player (using ffplay).
+- Simple media player.
     - Preview of the input.
     - Preview of the output.
 - Render *Blender* scenes.